aguerrera/Garoozis/README.md

 Your source directory should be have the following structure:
+     Layout
 	_layouts/   <- your .cshtml Razor templates will be here.
 	_posts/     <- your blog posts will be here.  if you name your file 2011-4-20-My-First-Post.md it will get transformed into the file /2011/4/20/My-First-Post.html  Do not create any other directories in the /_posts directory.
+	.

      You can then have any other html or markdown files.
 These will be treated as pages (not blog posts).
-For example: index.html error.html about.html
+For example: index.html
+	error.html
+	about.html